WE’LL COME TO YOU

 If you get into a motorcycle accident, get with a personal injury lawyer that specializes in motorcycle accidents to get real answers to your questions based on the specifics of your California motorcycle accident.

 You only have 2 years from the time of the accident to file a suit.
 You have a legal right to pursue compensation for any personal injury or damage to your motorcycle.
-Motorcycle accidents often result in lost wages, psychological trauma and sever physical pain.
-Medical expenses can add-up quickly – especially if you have injuries that require long-term treatment.
+Motorcycle accidents often result in lost wages, psychological trauma, and severe physical pain.
+Medical expenses can add up quickly – especially if you have injuries that require long-term treatment.

 Motorcycles can be dangerous vehicles.
 They offer very little protection to the driver that the smallest of accidents can cause serious injury and even death.
 There are so many factors that can contribute to a motorcycle accident that even if the driver takes all precautions, sooner or later an accident is bound to happen.
 We hope it does not happen to you, but when it does, you should know the right steps after a motorcycle accident.